williamslab/ped-sim/README.md

 Def file
 --------

-The def file describes the pedigree structure(s) to be simulated.
+The def file defines the pedigree structure(s) to be simulated.
 Comments are allowed on a line by themselves beginning with #.
-Example def files are in the `example` directory, and a description of the three example files is below.
+Example def files are in the `example/` directory, and descriptions of the three example files are below.

-The first line of a pedigree specification contains four columns:
+The first line of a pedigree definition contains four (or five) columns:

     def [name] [#copies] [#generations] <sex of i1>